-Lewd act on a minor without force, a violation of Penal Code 288(a) is perhaps the most common sex crime against children that is charged by prosecutors.
+Lewd act on a minor without force, a violation of California Penal Code Section 288(a), is perhaps the most common sex crime against children that is charged by prosecutors.
 Why?
 Because they can charge it without any physical evidence.
 No direct contact with a minor’s genitals or any direct contact with the minor’s body is necessary to prove the offense.
 The alleged touching can occur over the clothes.
 The allegations of an accuser can be enough to charge the offense.

-Accused of Child Molestation
+Accusations of Child Molestation

 But just because there is an investigation into the allegations or even if a case gets filed, it does not mean that there will be enough evidence for the prosecution to sustain a conviction.
 Sadly, children are often pressured by other family members into pursuing false accusations of child molestation.
 Other circumstances in the home or underlying psychological problems can lead children to falsely report molestation.
 This is why if you are under investigation for molesting a child, you should never speak with the police until you contact an experienced criminal defense attorney who knows how to defend sex offense allegations.

-- It is a felony,
+- It is a felony

-- It is a strike under California’s three strikes law,
+- It is a strike under California’s Three Strikes law

 “Any person who willfully and lewdly commits any lewd or lascivious act, upon or with the body, or any part or member thereof, of a child who is under the age of 14 years, with the intent of arousing, appealing to, or gratifying the lust, passions, or sexual desires of that person or the child, is guilty of a felony.”